prantlf/intl-datetimeformat-options/README.md

 This library needs a working implementation of `Intl.DateTimeFormat`.If you are interested in a library, which does not need `Intl.DateTimeFormat` and uses [CLDR data] to be compliant with [Unicode LDML] too, have look at [datetime-locale-patterns].

+Related projects:

+* [date-and-time-formatter] - formats a date/time value to a localised string using a pattern consisting of [Unicode LDML] tokens.
+* [datetime-placeholder] - simplifies a date/time-formatting pattern using [Unicode LDML] tokens to a pattern usable in date/time pickers.
+* [datetime-locale-patterns] - provides localized date/time format patterns for styles `full`, `long`, `medium` and `short` using [Unicode CLDR], compliant with [Unicode LDML].
+* [intl-datetimeformat-pattern] - creates a valid [`Intl.DateTimeFormat`] options object from a [Unicode CLDR] skeleton or token pattern.

 ## Motivation

 When do you need to know the date/time format pattern?
 When is just formatting a date or time values to a string not enough?